rosal3svictor/react-form-handler/README.md

 So, in order to commit your changes, it'll be required to make usage of the _commitizen command_ `pnpm run commit:changes`.
-This will execute `git add -A && cz` for you prompting you to start writting your commit message and creating a new version for the project.
+This will execute `git add -A && cz` , prompting you to start writting your commit message and creating a new version for the project.

 # References